Elizabeth Chambers (television personality): BIRD Bakery

+Chambers' mother and grandmother respectively owned one of San Antonio's first natural-food stores and ran a local catering company and sparked her interest in cooking.
 Chambers is the proprietor of BIRD Bakery, which opened in San Antonio in 2012 and in Dallas in 2016.
-Its baked goods are based on recipes from her grandmother's kitchen.
-In 2019, two employees of BIRD Bakery, who were apparently acting independently, were charged with the theft of a total of over $120,000 from the business over several years.
+Its baked goods are based on recipes from her grandmother's kitchen, and she said it "all felt very full circle" as the bakery in San Antonio is located one block away from the street where she was born.

+In June 2019, as the owner of BIRD Bakery, Chambers was a guest judge on the Food Network's Best Baker in America.
+In February and March 2020, she was also a guest judge on Chopped Sweets.
 In June 2020, Chambers raised money for the San Antonio Food Bank.
 In October 2020, she launched Vision Visors, which made face masks for children.
 BIRD Bakery also partnered with cancer non-profit Salood, for which she helped design a cookie to benefit pediatric cancer patients.
 Unsold food at BIRD Bakery is boxed and picked up by local non-profits, including among others churches, fire, and police departments, the Fisher House Foundation, and the Polycystic Kidney Disease Foundation.
+During the COVID-19 pandemic, Chambers ran BIRD Bakery from the Cayman Islands, where she had relocated.
+In 2021, she opened a third bakery in Denver, Colorado.